jansaltenberger/approximate-counting-k-paths/README.md

 </table>

-## Implementations
-There are four different implementations in total.
-BDH

-## Project structure
+## Implementation
+The repository contains a total of four different implementations, two for each algorithm.

 ```.
 └── Source Code
     ├── BDH (Extensor-Coding)